Everyone wants to do their part to go green, but how much difference does it it really make? Taking energy efficiency seriously at restaurants has...

 Why?
 In part, because sustainable building design ideas once considered radical are now crossing over to the mainstream.
 Now, everyone from architects and small business owners to local municipalities and global governance bodies can get help make the world a cleaner and greener place with projects both big and small.
 Innovators in the sustainable building space are using new materials to create buildings that are cleaner, smarter, and even more cost effective over time.

-Here are some inspiring trends that will define the way people build sustainably in 2018 and beyond:
+Here are some inspiring trends that will define the way people build sustainably in the near future and beyond:

 Green building will become the norm.
 It’s uncommon for a decrease in certification demand to be a good sign for a product or service.
 However, according to Building Design + Construction, that appears to be the case for green construction, as growth for LEED certifications year-over-year appears to have plateaued.
 Why?
 In part, it stems from increasing competition from other international certification services — competition that pushes the industry for higher standards and indicates strong demand.